adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild2.md

 ---
 layout: default
-title: How to open a Trados translation memory file in MemoQ
+title: How to open a Trados translation memory file in memoQ
-parent: Trados files in MemoQ
+parent: Trados files in memoQ
 nav_order: 3
 grand_parent: User guide
 ---

-# How to open a Trados translation memory file (.sdltm) in MemoQ Translator Pro
+# How to open a Trados translation memory file (.sdltm) in memoQ translator pro

-Perform these steps to open a Trados translation memory file (.sdltm) in MemoQ Translator Pro:
+Perform these steps to open a Trados translation memory file (.sdltm) in memoQ translator pro:

-1. Open MemoQ Translator Pro.
+1. Open memoQ translator pro.

 2. Go to the *Translation memories* section of your project to create a new translation memory.